Lie algebroids are curved Lie algebras: Complete filtered operadic homotopy theory

 Unraveling the definition, as a graded operad, $\cLie_\infty$ is freely generated by an infinite collection of operations $(\ell_n)_{n\geq0}$, where $\ell_n$ has arity $n$ and degree $2-n$.
 The filtration is given by

 and the differential reads

 where we use the convention $\partial(f)=d\circ f - (-1)^{|f|} f\circ d$.
 Let us make the differential more explicit in low arity:

-\begin{propdef} The filtered operad of \emph{mixed-curved Lie algebras} is the operad $\cLie$ obtained from $\cLie_\infty$ by quotienting out the operadic ideal generated by $\ell_3,\ell_4,\dots$.
-The quotient map $\cLie_\infty\to \cLie$ is a weak equivalence. \end{propdef} \begin{proof} On the associated graded of $\cLie_\infty$ the differential acts essentially like the differential in the ordinary operad $\Lie_\infty$.
+\begin{propdef} The filtered operad of \emph{mixed-curved Lie algebras} is the operad $\cLie$ obtained from $\cLie_\infty$ by quotienting out the operadic dg-ideal generated by $\ell_3,\ell_4,\dots$.
+The quotient map $\cLie_\infty\to \cLie$ is a weak equivalence. \end{propdef} \begin{proof} On the associated graded of $\cLie_\infty$ let us consider a filtration by the number of times an element $\ell_0$ appears.
+Taking a spectral sequence with respect to this filtration, on the $0$-th page we observe that the differential acts essentially like the differential in the ordinary operad $\Lie_\infty$.
 Indeed, one can declare two $\ell_n$-labelled trees in $\cLie_\infty$ to have the same skeleton if they have the same number of $\ell_0$'s and $\ell_1$'s, appearing in the same position, see Figure \ref{fig:skeleton}.